 \section{Fundamental randomness and probability}

-Axiom (\ref{postsymmbr}) is very similar to its analogue in standard quantum mechanics but it does not specify how the probability is determined, because we obtain it in this section from axioms and some general properties of probability distributions.
-Since the discovery of quantum mechanics and observation of randomness in outcome of measurements - unsharp outcomes~\cite{qmenercons}, physicists have been searching for {\it hidden variables}~\cite{hiddenvar}, coarse-graining of spacetime~\cite{consistenthist}, and many other means to establish (hidden) rules and explain the randomness of quantum systems in the same line of reasoning as classical physics.
-However, experimental verification of Bell's inequalities~\cite{bellinequalver0,bellinequalver1, bellinequalver2} and other quantitative tests~\cite{eprtimevar,qmnooverlap} have demonstrated the contrary.
+Axiom (\ref{postsymmbr}) is very similar to its analogue in standard quantum mechanics, but it does not specify how the probability is determined, because we obtain it in this section from quantum mechanics axioms and some general properties of probability distributions.

+Since the discovery of quantum mechanics and observation of randomness in outcome of measurements - unsharp outcomes~\cite{qmenercons}, physicists have put their hope on {\it hidden variables}~\cite{hiddenvar}, coarse-graining of spacetime~\cite{consistenthist}, and many other means to establish {\it hidden rules} and explain the randomness of quantum systems in the same line of reasoning as in classical physics.
+However, experimental verification of Bell's inequalities~\cite{bellinequalver0,bellinequalver1, bellinequalver2} and other quantitative tests~\cite{eprtimevar,qmnooverlap} demonstrate the contrary.